kemtls/draft-celi-wiggers-tls-authkem/draft-celi-wiggers-tls-authkem.md

 DISCLAIMER: This is a work-in-progress draft.

-This document gives a construction for KEM authentication in TLS 1.3.
-The overall design approach is a simple: usage of KEMs for certificate-based authentication.
-Authentication happens via asymmetric cryptography by the usage of key-encapsulation mechanisms (KEM) by using the long-term KEM public keys in the Certificate.
+This document gives a construction for KEM-based authentication in TLS 1.3.
+The overall design approach is a simple: usage of Key Encapsulation Mechanisms (KEM) for certificate-based authentication.
+Authentication happens via asymmetric cryptography by the usage of KEMs by using the long-term KEM public keys in the Certificate.

 TLS 1.3 is in essence a signed key exchange protocol.
 Authentication in TLS 1.3 is achieved by signing the handshake transcript.
 KEM-based